focus-editor/focus/LOG.md

     - New project
     - Switch project

+- Only show the crlf warning in the footer

 - Line wrap:
     - Sticky viewport
         - When editing with multiple cursors it makes sense to adjust the glue point even for the current buffer